daveydee33/daily-standup/README.md

 # Setup

-- You need to have a successful login to the Jira page from Chrome first.
+- You need to have a successful login to the Jira app from Chrome.
+This script will use that authentication cookie.
-- Set the `URL_PREFIX` value in the `dsItem.js` script first.
-This is the Jira URL - eg: `"https://pm.axa-asia.com/browse/"`
+- Set the `URL_PREFIX` value in the `dsItem.js` to the domain name for Jira.
+Eg: `"https://pm.axa-asia.com/browse/"`

 # Usage